-Germany's Ruhr Valley, the Ruhrgebiet, also known as Kohlpott, (coal mine), has 750 years of industrial history and a former image of smoking furnaces, polluted rivers and slag heaps.
-Lying in Nord Rhein Westphalia, a North Western region of the country, it encompasses everything from medieval castles, palaces, green oasis, and highlands, to the volcanic Eifel region and beauty surrounding the lower River Rhine.
+Germany's Ruhr Valley, the Ruhrgebiet, also known as "Kohlpott", (coal mine), has 750 years of industrial history, and former image of smoking furnaces, polluted rivers and slag heaps.
+Lying in Nord Rhein Westphalia, a North Western region of the country, it covers everything from medieval castles, palaces, green oasis, and highlands, to the volcanic Eifel region and beauty surrounding the lower River Rhine.

-However a metamorphosis has taken place in a Ruhr Valley in the process of transforming its "raison d'etre" from coal to culture, because although enough industry was retained to remain Europe's largest economic area, the region's mining and much of its heavy industries collapsed.
+A metamorphosis has taken place; transforming its "raison d'etre" from coal to culture, because although enough industry was retained to remain Europe's largest economic area, the region's mining and much of its heavy industries collapsed.

-Abandoned industrial sites, mines and steel works have been redeveloped to house culture, from the arts, entertainment and education to artificial lakes, as well as providing homes, stores and offices.
+Abandoned industrial sites, mines and steel works have been redeveloped to house culture; from the arts, entertainment and education to artificial lakes; as well as provide homes, stores and offices.
 The Völklingen ironworks became the first industrial UNESCO World Heritage Site, while what was an environmentally damaged and scarred countryside and woodland is being reclaimed and returned to nature.

-The very first modern European metropolis was Paris in the second half of the nineteenth century and Images of a Capital - The Impressionists in Paris, was an art exhibition held in Essen's new Euro 55 million Museum Folkwang, which had been funded entirely by the Alfried Krupp von Bohlen und Halbach Foundation.
+Images of a Capital - The Impressionists in Paris, was an art exhibition held in Essen's new Euro 55 million Museum Folkwang funded by the Alfried Krupp von Bohlen und Halbach Foundation.

-So this was a symbolic exhibition.
-Paris's era of change had helped inspire the innovative artistic painting techniques of the Impressionists, a development which succeeded in capturing and communicating character and atmosphere, forming "impressions" of a scene rather than a painted record on canvas, and masterpieces by Renoir, Monet, Degas, Manet, Caillebotte and Pissarro were included.
+So this was a symbolic exhibition that included masterpieces by Renoir, Monet, Degas, Manet, Caillebotte and Pissarro.
+Paris's era of change had helped inspire the innovative artistic painting techniques of these "Impressionists", a development that succeeded in capturing and communicating character and atmosphere.

 Change through Culture, Culture through Change.

-It is a European Metropolis of the 21st century and a visual testament to the Ruhrgebiet's successful regeneration, the cooperation between its cities together with their ability and continuing willingness to change.
+A European Metropolis of the 21st century.
+Visual testament to the Ruhrgebiet's successful regeneration, and cooperation between its cities with their ability and continuing willingness to change.

-Gustave Caillebotte: 'Le pont de l'Europe', The Europe Bridge, 1876, The Association des Amis du Petit Palais, Geneva, Foto: Studio Monique Bernaz, Geneva
+Vorburg der Burg Vondern, Oberhausen by Sir Gawain via de.Wikipedia, Zollverein, Essen via bildung+, Gustave Caillebotte: "Le pont de l'Europe", The Europe Bridge, 1876, The Association des Amis du Petit Palais, Geneva, Foto: Studio Monique Bernaz, Geneva